 We’re not in a race on our tours.
 There’s a lot to see and a lot to do in Asia that doesn’t involve riding along some of the world’s most scenic roads.
 Although that is certainly a great reason for booking your trip!
 We usually ride about 200 to 250 kilometers daily.
 We leave our hotel around 8:30-9:00 a.m.
 After breakfast.
 Stops for attractions, photos, and activities such as feeding the elephants or visiting a mountain-top village or temple are scheduled before and after lunch depending on the group’s preference.
 We break to stretch our legs and share a coffee or cool drink about every hour or so.
 Our goal is to enjoy the ride and take in as much of the local culture as possible.
 It’s a Once-in-a-lifetime trip – we don’t want you to miss anything!

 No, a valid national driving permit or a valid license with a motorcycle amendment from your home country – are all that is required, cause you are on a guided motorcycle tour with us.

 Yes, we highly recommend it and it must cover you for riding motorbikes of 250cc or more.
 Travel insurance for Thailand even including motorcycle cover is not expensive and will offer you many benefits if you need to claim.
 Riding anywhere in the world without adequate travel insurance is lunacy and obligatory on all our tours!

-People from 43 countries around the world are able to get a free Visa on arrival at the Suvarnabhumi Airport (Bangkok) including EU countries, Australia, Canada, the USA, and New Zealand.
+People from 43 countries around the world can get a free Visa on arrival at the Suvarnabhumi Airport (Bangkok) including EU countries, Australia, Canada, the USA, and New Zealand.
 The visa is for 30 days and is very easy to do on arrival.
 Just fill out the form and give it together with your passport to the immigration officer.

 But if you are planning on staying in Thailand longer we suggest applying at your local Thai embassy for a longer visa.
 When you apply to join one of our bike tours, we will advise you on visa regulations.